 Questions and complaints

-Feedback from the users of the child custody evaluation office is very important and serves to improve the evaluation process.
-Complaints about services provided by Evaluators shall be addressed in writing to:
+Feedback from the users of the child custody evaluation process is very important and serves to improve the service.
+Complaints about services provided by evaluators may be addressed in writing to:

 Placer County Superior Court

 Director: Family Court Services

 The Director or the Court Assistant Executive Officer will review the complaint, the case file, and discuss the matter with the evaluator.
 A written response will be sent to the person filing a complaint.
 If the complaint is not satisfactorily resolved, it may be brought to the attention of the Supervising Family Law Judge at the same address.